kepelrs/nestjs-prisma-crud/README.md

 -   id fields are not yet configurable
     -   models must have PK called id and must be of type string
 -   NO JSON support. nestjs-prisma-crud assumes an object is a relation when `typeof somePossiblyNestedProperty === 'object'`.
-TODO: investigate_further
+TODO: investigate further
     -   Current workaround: use middleware for transforming into string on both frontend and backend
 -   Prisma keywords may not be used as model properties
     -   TODO: document which are those words or automate validation
+- No type safety: `PrismaCrudService` makes no effort to preserve type safety.
+    - If you really need it, you may consider using the default `PrismaService` or manually assigning types.

 ## Built with